code-423n4/2023-07-arcade-findings/data/deekcrypto-G.md

 # ARCDVestingVault.sol

 ## 1
-Reduce gas cost by 2 through using ternary operator instead of if statement.
+Reduce gas cost by 2 by using the ternary operator instead of the if statement.

 Lines 105-107:
 ```